Lancet52/lancetnic/README.md

 model = Binary()
 model.train(model_name=LancetBC, # A model for binary classification
-            train_path="datasets/spam_train.csv", # The path to the training dataset val_path="datasets/spam_val.csv", # Path to the validation dataset num_epochs=50 # Number of training epochs
+            train_path="train.csv", # The path to the training dataset val_path="val.csv", # Path to the validation dataset num_epochs=50 # Number of training epochs
             )